What’s the Difference Between a Crock-Pot and a Slow Cooker?

 - Cooking: These bottom-heated slow cookers can work in cycles, powering on and off during cooking.
 Some models also have a timer to allow cooking for a specific amount of time.

 Why the Confusion?

 The main source of confusion is that most products on the market labeled as “slow cookers” actually have the traits of a Crock-Pot-style slow cooker — a ceramic bowl set inside the heating unit, with low and high heat settings.
-As consumers, when we search for and buy a slow cooker, what comes to mind isn’t the bottom-heated, more commercial-style unit that’s talked about and pictured above.
+As consumers, when we search for and buy a slow cooker, what comes to mind isn’t the bottom-heated, more commercial-style unit that’s talked about above.
 Instead it’s a Crock-Pot-style slow cooker, labeled simply as “slow cooker.”

 When it comes to cooking, you can use either.
 While Crock-Pot is just a brand name, Crock-Pots, Crock-Pot-style slow cookers, and other types of slow cookers will all get the job done.